jojo141185/mopidy-docker/README.md

 ## About

 Using Docker images built on top of this repo, mopidy with its extensions can be easily run on multiple machines with different architectures (amd64, arm).
-Besides the music server mopidy, the image includes the great web interface [IRIS](https://github.com/jaedb/Iris/) from jaedb and other useful extensions, like:
+Besides the music server mopidy, the image includes the great web interface [IRIS](https://github.com/jaedb/Iris/) from jaedb.

-- DLNA Server
-- MPD Server
-- Youtube & YTMusic
-- Jellyfin
-- Podcast
-- RadioNet
+Please note that the image only includes a minimal set of the basic mopidy extensions:

-- Soundcloud
+- Mopidy-Local
-- TuneIn
+- Mopidy-MPD

-- MusicBox & Party Webclient
+Other useful extensions can be installed and keep updated by pip on container startup.
+Simply add them to the environment variable **PIP_PACKAGES** as a list of package names.

 ## Prerequisites